 Public & Regulatory

-Eesvan has acted in and advised on public law and regulatory matters as diverse as the use of post-offer undertakings under the Takeover Code, the issuing of mining licenses, the setting of the personal injury discount rate, and (in one of The Lawyer's Top 20 Cases of 2017 and 2018, SFO v ENRC) questions of legal professional privilege in the context of a corporate self-report to the Serious Fraud Office.
+Eesvan has acted in and advised on public law and regulatory matters as diverse as the use of post-offer undertakings under the Takeover Code, the issuing of mining licenses, and questions of legal professional privilege in the context of a corporate self-report to the Serious Fraud Office (in one of The Lawyer's Top 20 Cases of 2017 and 2018, SFO v ENRC).

 Cases